lowdefy/lowdefy/packages/docs/howto/v4Migration/v4-migration.md

 The `Notification` action has been removed.
 Switch to the `DisplayMessage` action, or use a `Notification` block and the `CallMethod` action to open the notification.

+The 404 page is now always a public page.

+The `Anchor` block properties schema has changed.
+The `href` property has been removed and it now takes the same props as the `Link` action.

+The `_yaml.parse` operator now takes an object with a `on` property or an array where the first argument is the string to parse, instead of just a string, to allow it to take additional options.

+The `ChromeColorSelector`, `CircleColorSelector`, `CompactColorSelector`, `GithubColorSelector`, `SliderColorSelector`, `SwatchesColorSelector`, and `TwitterColorSelector` have been replaced by the `ColorSelector` block.

+The `color` properties in blocks like `MobileMenu`, `PageHeaderMenu`, `PageSiderMenu`, `PageHCF`, `PageHCSF`, `PageHSCF`, and  `PageSHCF` have been removed.
+Use Ant Design theme less variables instead.
 ## Block Loading States

 The page loading states in version 4 have been improved.
 In general apps should load a lot faster.
 Blocks will now be a lot less likely to show a loading state and rather render as normal, and render their children.
 Input blocks will be disabled while in a loading state.
 This contributes to users seeing useful content sooner, and to less layout shift once the app finishes loading.

 In version 3, blocks had a `loading` (property?) to specify the loading skeleton that should be used while the block is in a loading state.
-This functionality gas been replaced by the `skeleton` property.
+This functionality has been replaced by the `skeleton` property.
 The `loading` property is now used to control the loading state of the block.
 The block will be in a loading state if an `onInit` or `onMount` event is busy, if a parent block is loading of if the `loading` property evaluates to true.
 See more about loading here.

 #### TODO: Add link to loading docs.